fthiemer/Unity-Android-Bluetooth-Low-Energy-Java-Library/README.md

 ## Compiling

-Compiling the application to a `.jar` is simple.
-There's a Gradle task called `createJar` which builds the application for you, moves the jar to the `app/libs` directory and renames it to `unityandroidble.jar`.
+fthiemer: Compiling the application to a `.jar` is removed.
+You can add the functionality back in, by following instructions in app/build.gradle.

 ## Contact